 Once we had identified, optimized and tested the first set of inhibitors against our targets, we decided to develop them as well-optimized, preclinical development candidates for wet-AMD.
-At that time, the Experimental Therapeutics Centre (ETC), A*STAR, did not yet have measures in place to develop such therapeutics.
+At that time, A*STAR's Experimental Therapeutics Centre (ETC) did not yet have measures in place to develop such therapeutics.
 Our other option, then, was to start a spin-off company and attract funding from angel investors to develop these lead molecules.
 So the four of us took the plunge and registered SiNOPSEE Therapeutics in December 2017.

-Having no prior experience running a start-up, a major hurdle was familiarizing ourselves with various administrative processes, like business registration, share distribution, licensing agreements and patents.
+Having no prior experience in running a start-up, a major hurdle was familiarizing ourselves with various administrative processes, like business registration, share distribution, licensing agreements and patents.
 We had to slowly learn the ropes while running our respective labs.
-We also assembled a Scientific Advisory Board with three eminent members to guide SiNOPSEE Therapeutics through its developmental path: Dr. Alex Matter, drug discovery and development expert; Professor Sir Tom Blundell, a renowned structural biologist; and Professor Dorairajan Balasubramanian, an eminent scientist and the Director of the L. V. Prasad Eye Institute, India.
+We also assembled a Scientific Advisory Board with three eminent members to guide SiNOPSEE Therapeutics through its developmental path: Alex Matter, a drug discovery and development expert; Sir Tom Blundell, a renowned structural biologist; and Dorairajan Balasubramanian, an eminent scientist and the Director of the L. V. Prasad Eye Institute, India.

 The greatest challenge, however, was finding investors who would provide funding to sustain our research.
 In this regard, we received some help and guidance initially from A*ccelerate, the commercialization arm of A*STAR, and subsequently from our personal contacts.
 A*STAR is a stakeholder in SiNOPSEE Therapeutics and has helped to connect us with various investors.

 6. What is the current status of SiNOPSEE’s lead drug candidates and what are the company’s future plans?

-SINOPSEE Therapeutics has now advanced the development of the drug molecules it out-licensed from A*STAR.
+SINOPSEE Therapeutics has now advanced the development of the drug molecules it licensed out from A*STAR.
 New chemical modifications have been introduced to increase the efficacy and selectivity of these compounds, and a new intellectual property filing has been made that is wholly owned by our company.

 Meanwhile, our leading candidate against wet-AMD has been tested in both mouse and rat models.
 We have also ‘tuned’ its structure such that its pharmacokinetic parameters, such as ocular toxicity, are within a characteristic range for a good drug candidate, without compromising on drug efficacy.